 Julie graduated with a B.A. from Pitzer College, an M.S. in Education and Social Policy from Northwestern University and a doctorate in Educational Leadership from UCLA.
 As an advocate for computer science education, her biggest (and admittedly hypocritical) struggle is getting her three children off their devices!

-Roxana Hadad is Associate Director of the Computer Science Equity Project at UCLA Center X. In this role, she is working with the SCALE-CA research-practice partnership to develop professional development and policy that ensures the scalability, equity, and long-term sustainability of computer science education.
+Roxana Hadad, PhD is Associate Director of the Computer Science Equity Project at UCLA Center X. She is the project director for Seasons of CS, a statewide CSforCA initiative to bring equity-minded computer science professional learning to educators in every region of California.
+She also manages SCALE-CA, a research-practice partnership focused on scaling teacher professional development, building the capacity of education leaders for local implementation, and contributing to the research base on expanding equity-minded computer science teaching and learning opportunities for California.
 Previously, she was the Director of Math, Science, and Technology at the Center for College Access and Success (CCAS) at Northeastern Illinois University in Chicago.
 At CCAS, she developed and promoted STEM-focused opportunities for underrepresented Chicago Public School students and was PI on NSF-funded research examining formative assessment for computational thinking and cultural responsiveness in makerspaces.
-Roxana is a doctoral candidate in Educational Psychology at the University of Illinois at Chicago, and received her master’s degree from the Interactive Telecommunications Project at the Tisch School of the Arts at New York University and her bachelor’s degree from the University of Illinois at Urbana-Champaign.
+Roxana received her doctorate in Educational Psychology from the University of Illinois at Chicago, her master’s degree from the Interactive Telecommunications Project at the Tisch School of the Arts at New York University, and her bachelor’s degree from the University of Illinois at Urbana-Champaign.
 Because of the opportunities computing has provided Roxana as a Latina and an artist, she is committed to ensuring more students have access to quality computing education.